Days for Girls

 In 2012, Days for Girls International launched an Enterprise Program to help local women establish social enterprises to make and distribute kits in their own countries.
 Close to 70 Days for Girls Enterprises now exist in more than a dozen countries across Africa, Asia, and Latin America.
 In select regions and in order to improve sustainability, DfG kits also come with menstrual cups, which have a longer use life than washable cloth pads.

 Days for Girls International is headquartered in Mount Vernon, Washington, United States, and has offices in Ghana, Guatemala, Nepal, and Uganda.
 The organization's impact and transparency have earned high ratings from GuideStar.
 Celeste Mergens, the organization's founder and CEO, was awarded a Purpose Prize by AARP in 2017.

 In 2019, Days for Girls was awarded $250,000 by Goldman Sachs, as the cause supported by the first-place winner in the Goldman Sachs Gives Analyst Impact Fund competition, where analysts from the firm compete to gain support for their chosen nonprofit.

 In 2020, Public Interest Registry named Days for Girls International its .ORG of the Year, awarding the organization $45,000 to continue improving female health and education across the globe ($30,000 for .ORG of the Year and $15,000 for the Combatting Coronavirus Award).

-Mergens announced her retirement from the organization in January 2022, and Tiffany Larson was named its new CEO in April 2022.
+Mergens announced her retirement from the organization in January 2022, and published a book, The Power of Days: A Story of Resilience, Dignity, and the Fight for Women's Equity in 2023.
+Tiffany Larson was named the new CEO in April 2022.